pebblecode/pebblecode.github.io/index.md

 # Expertise Three
 expertise-three-title: Internet of Things
-expertise-three-summary: We have strong experience of working with internet enabled hardware including firmware.
+expertise-three-summary: We have strong experience of working with internet-enabled hardware including firmware.
 We have worked with Bluetooth Low Energy, Light Bulbs, Rasperry Pis and Sensors.
 expertise-three-illustration: microscope.png

 # ------- Photo -------- #